 A marketplace is a purchasing surface on a platform, featuring products from different shops and directing buyers towards a sale.
 For example, a streaming app where users can buy merchandise from different artists constitutes a marketplace.

-Marketplace Kit uses the Shopify Storefront API for efficient data-fetching.
-The Storefront API powers the set of actions that buyer can perform in a marketplace such as viewing products and collections, adding products to a cart, and checking out.
+Marketplace Kit uses the Storefront API for efficient data-fetching.
+The Storefront API powers the set of actions that buyers can perform in a marketplace, such as viewing products and collections, adding products to a cart, and checking out.

 Marketplace Kit is built and optimized to use data coming from the Storefront API.
 The shape of the data passed to components and webhooks corresponds and conforms to structures based on the Storefront API's GraphQL types.

-Marketplace Kit connects Shopify merchants to a platform using a channel app.
+Marketplace Kit uses a channel app to connect Shopify merchants to a platform.
 Partners create a channel app, and merchants install the channel app in the Shopify admin.
 In the Shopify admin, merchants publish products from their store to the channel app.
-The channel app surfaces products on the platform.
+The channel app surfaces these products on the platform.